wehlutyk/thesis/content/4-discussion.md

   - one point is to flesh out Enaction into full language
   - a second point is to understand how to have normativity in meaning (how meaning can be replicable or repeatable, what would that be, what would it entail)
   - another is to see how conventions and sense-making evolve in a community
-- integrating cognitive niches or other such evolutionary stuff, and clustering inheritance lifecycles, is a whole other game
+- integrating cognitive niches or other such evolutionary stuff, and clustering inheritance lifecycles, is a whole other game (and not necessary to solve straight away to make progress)